 the token.
 The signature can then be verified by finding the matching public key from the

-For our providers, the algorithm should be at least
+For our providers, the algorithm value should be

 RS256.
 If the algorithm is set to

 the request should be rejected.